Selling your home is a huge decision. You’ve not only made a huge financial investment in your home, but an emotional one as well.

 The paperwork when selling your home

-Once you’ve hired your Realtor, you may be presented with a number of documents:
+Once you’ve hired your Realtor, you may be presented with several documents:

-• The Multiple Listing Contract formalizes the relationship with between you and your Realtor, and authorizes them to market your property and represent you in the sale of your home.
+- The Multiple Listing Contract formalizes the relationship between you and your Realtor and authorizes them to market your property and represent you in the sale of your home.

-• The Property Disclosure Statement (for non-strata properties) is a document that itemizes all relevant information about the property.
-To avoid liability it is important disclose any issues such as whether there’s asbestos insulation, an unauthorized rental suite, moisture problems in the basement or if there’s an underground oil storage tank.
+- The Property Disclosure Statement (for non-strata properties) is a document that itemizes all relevant information about the property.
+To avoid liability, it is essential to disclose any issues such as whether there’s asbestos insulation, an unauthorized rental suite, moisture problems in the basement or if there’s an underground oil storage tank.

 If your home is a condo or townhouse, your Strata Property Disclosure Statement (for strata properties) includes parking and storage allocations, special assessments and any information about pet or age restrictions and problems with the building’s envelope.